bediger4000/balancedice/README.md

 I'm a little skeptical that my "checksum" works on numbers other than 1-6, but the above example seems to work.

+### Daily Coding Problem: Problem #1591 [Hard]

+This problem was asked by Google.

+Given a list of integers S and a target number k, write a function that returns a subset of S that adds up to k.
+If such a subset cannot be made, then return null.

+Integers can appear more than once in the list.
+You may assume all numbers in the list are positive.

+For example, given S = [12, 1, 61, 5, 9, 2] and k = 24,
+return [12, 9, 2, 1] since it sums up to 24.

+---

+Another subset sum variant as a Daily Coding Problem, this time a "[Hard]".
+As formulated by Google,
+this seems like easier coding than Facebook's variant, which is only "[Medium]".
+There's no accounting for taste.

 ## Analysis

 Another puzzle that just assumes too much.